luizfonseca/proksi/README.md

 Proksi is a simple, lightweight, and easy-to-use proxy server that automatically handles SSL, HTTP, and DNS traffic.
 It is designed to be used as a standalone proxy server or as a component in a larger system.
 Proksi is written in [Rust](https://www.rust-lang.org/) and uses [Pingora](https://github.com/cloudflare/pingora) as its core networking library.

+# Features

+Of the many features Proksi offers is the ability to load balance to your infrastructure or any IP that supports your host configurations.
+Other features of Proksi also include:

+- Automatic Docker and Docker Swarm service discovery through labels
+- Built-in most common middlewares such as OAuth, Rate Limiting, CDN Caching and others
+- The ability of running it as a single binary in your system
+- Automatic SSL through Let's Encrypt and redirection from HTTP to HTTPS
+- Configuration through HCL with support for functions (get environment variables, etc)
+- Many others.

 # Quick start

 1. Download the latest release from [https://github.com/luizfonseca/proksi/releases](https://github.com/luizfonseca/proksi/releases)